 “How long are lessons?”

 This depends on the age and ability of the student.
-I would recommend 30 minute lessons for children under 12, 45 minute lessons for teenagers and adult beginners and 60 minutes lesson for intermediate and advanced students.
+I would recommend 30 minute piano lessons for children under 12, 45 minute lessons for teenagers and adult beginners and 60 minutes lessons for intermediate and advanced students.